AtrCheema/AI4Water/docs/source/models/functions.rst

 .. _nn_funcs:

-functional interface for neural networ architectures
+functional interface for neural network architectures
 ****************************************************

-Following are functions which proide an easy and fast interface to build neural networks.
+Following are functions which provide an easy and fast interface to build neural networks.
 These functions return configuration of neural network which can directly be fed to Model class.